shufflrr/userguide/src/getting-started.md

 <a name="permissions"></a>You can use permissions to organize who can see what content, and who can use it, and use it in which ways.

-To set up permissions, click the down-arrow on the right side of the folder name.
+To set up permissions, click the three dots next to the folder name.
 Select "Permissions."

 ![Giving permissions to a folder](img/presentations-permissions.png)

-In the first box, type the name of the group who should have permissions to this folder.
+In the first box, type the person or group name that should have access to this folder.

 ![Search for the group you want to give permissions to](img/presentations-permissions-modal.png)

 Select View Only, Read, Write, or Full Control.
 * _View Only_ means users can only view & present from this folder, but cannot copy, download, or change slides in this folder.
-* _Read_ means users can see slides from this folder, and pull slides from here to make new presentations, but cannot change slides in this folder.
+* _Read_ means users can view, present, and use material in this folder in new presentations, but cannot upload to or delete files from this folder.
-* _Write_  means users can edit the slides and presentations in this folder.
+* _Write_  means users can view, present, use, upload, delete, and edit material in this folder.
 * _Full Control_ means users can take any action on material in the folder, as well as updating permissions on the folder itself.

 ![Select read, write, and share as appropriate](img/presentations-permissions-modal2.png)